Real Estate Due Diligence in Switzerland

 Real estate transactions in Switzerland

-Due diligence is the process of analysing the prospective property in which an investor intends to purchase, to determine the state of the property as well as whether there are any other liabilities which come from purchasing the property.
+Due diligence is the process of analysing the prospective property an investor intends to purchase to determine its state and whether there are any other liabilities associated with purchasing it.
 Additionally, a market check should be conducted to ensure the list price is at a fair market value.

-This due diligence process is vital for any investors and business developers who are trying to reduce the risks with buying a property in Switzerland as well as for those who are adamant on being sold a property at a fair list price.
+This due diligence process is vital for investors and business developers who are trying to reduce the risks of buying a property in Switzerland and for those who are adamant about being sold a property at a fair list price.

-You can speak to our consultants about this topic for more information or any assistance with due diligence procedures prior to purchasing a Swiss property.
+You can speak to our consultants about this topic for more information or any assistance with due diligence procedures before purchasing a Swiss property.

 The real estate due diligence process